-Alyssa Mitzon-Salazar is a fourth-year MD/PhD student in immunobiology with a particular interest in allergy.
+Alyssa Mitson-Salazar is a fifth-year MD/PhD student in immunobiology studying the mechanisms of allergic inflammation.
 Originally from a rural farming town in southern Colorado, she studied biology as an undergrad at Yale (JE 2012).
 Her fondest memories of undergrad include working in lab, choreographing for Danceworks, tutoring biology, and being a FroCo.
 Before returning to Yale, Alyssa worked for two years at the National Institutes of Health.
 When she’s not in lab or clinic, Alyssa enjoys hiking, dancing, eating tacos, and playing with her three-legged cat.
 She’s all ears if you ever want to chat about anything—just shoot her an email to meet up! :)

-Cody Musselman is a third-year PhD student in Religious Studies, focusing on fitness and wellness communities within American Religious History.
+Cody Musselman is a fourth-year PhD student in Religious Studies, focusing on fitness and wellness communities within American Religious History.
 Before coming to Yale she received a Master of Theological Studies from Harvard Divinity School and a BA from Kalamazoo College.
-When not contemplating the meaning of life, she likes to rock climb and play ultimate frisbee.
+When not contemplating the meaning of life, she likes to play volleyball, ultimate frisbee and rock climb.

 Caitlin Parmer is a 3rd year medical student originally hailing from San Diego, California.
 Caitlin’s love for Jonathan Edwards College began as a Yale undergraduate in the class of 2013.
 A former IM secretary, resident of entryway C, and buttery enthusiast, Caitlin is extremely excited to once again become involved with the JE community.
 As an undergraduate, she sang with Proof of the Pudding and Whim ‘n Rhythm, and she now performs with the graduate student a cappella group, The Citations.
 Her other hobbies include volleyball, squash, crosswords, and baking pies.
 Come say hi if you see her in the dining hall!